 I had worked there for more than 6 weeks before I figured out that there was a shopping mall with a Macy's next to the Trader Joe's, just a few blocks from my office.
 That's because my orientation to the district was on foot, not by car.
-Without the university students, there would be extremely limited foot traffic because most people get to their destinations by car, park on site, and drive from place to place.
+Without the university students, there would be an extremely limited pedestrian presence because most people get to their destinations by car, park on site, and drive from place to place.

-The county's top officials haven't been too keen on focusing on integrating the blocks and buildings into a top notch ground level experience, even if they have an awesome farmers market on a couple remnant blocks of small retail buildings and have made over one of the streets abutting the government center (not called "Civic Square") so that it can be closed off for street festivals and other events.
+The county's top officials haven't been too keen on focusing on integrating the blocks and buildings into a top notch experience at the ground plane, even if they have an awesome farmers market on a couple remnant blocks of small retail buildings and have made over one of the streets abutting the government center (not called "Civic Square") so that it can be closed off for street festivals and other events.

 New Carrollton and Towson have identical issues in terms of planning and the need for better integration and bold initiatives more comparable to those in Montgomery and Fairfax Counties, although as disjoint as I think Towson is, it's much more coherent and centered than New Carrollton.